jpmens/mosquitto-auth-plug/README.md

 ## Creating a user

 A trivial utility to generate hashes is included as `np`.
+Copy and paste the whole string generated into the respective back-end.

 ```bash
 $ np